Lemon, fig & ginger kefir

 Chuck in the sugar and whizz it with a wooden spoon to dissolve the sugar

-Add the ginger, chopped into quarters, the lemon, also quartered, the fig torn in half
+Add the ginger, chopped into slices, the lemon and the figs

 Cover with some muslin and leave for three days